-At least annually, the Regional Center Managers and members of the Statewide QA Team schedule a meeting to discuss the effectiveness of the quality improvement system statewide.
+At least annually, the Regional Center Managers and QA Managers schedule a meeting to discuss the effectiveness of the quality improvement system statewide.
 Discussion is held regarding what is working, or results that show improvements, what needs improvement, and what can be done to refocus the system, if needed.
 This is also when desired priority outcomes are agreed upon for both the DHCFP and the regional centers.